M-O-P-D/Police-Supply-Demand/README.md

 docker pull mopd/crims
 docker run --rm -d  -p 80:5000/tcp mopd/crims
 ```
-which exposes it on the default http port.
-You can then request data from it. e.g. in python/pandas:
+which runs it locally, listening for requestios on the default http port.
+You can then request data from the container, e.g. in python/pandas:

 ```
 >>> import pandas as pd